Last updated on December 12th, 2020 at 09:12 pm

 To add the VDI file just click Add.

-At the end you should see something similar like the picture below.
+At the end you should see something similar like the picture below, if you resize your VDI the digit under Virtual Size should mach your desired size.

 Your final step here is to click the “Create” button.